-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.
-Small businesses are not expected to be adversely affected by the proposed rules, including costs of equipment, supplies, labor, and increased administrative costs
+The authority the rules were promulgated under, the Electrical Administrative Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.
+Small businesses are not expected to be adversely affected the proposed rules, including costs of equipment, supplies, labor, and increased administrative costs.